Chronicles of the Chronic

 In addition to the artworks, visitors have access in the gallery to a multimedia library with books, podcasts and additional resources about care and healing.
 In-person and virtual programming related to the exhibition connects artists and healthcare professionals in order to build a stronger community and mend relationships.

 Anna Cowley Ford, Anna Hite, Benjamin Merritt, Brothers Sick (Ezra and Noah Benus), Drew Maude-Griffin, Geography of Illness (Emma Jones), Emma MacLean, Jennifer Bastian, Kym McDaniel, Lauryn Youden, May Ling Kopecky, Weng San Sit.

 Alison Bergblom Johnson is an artist whose work crosses media and genre, exploring disability, identity, and joy.

 Keisha Williams is the Director and Curator of the MCAD Galleries and Exhibitions.

 Zoe Cinel is the Curator at the Rochester Art Center and multidisciplinary artist living with a chrornic illness.

-Stay tuned for info about virtual artist talks!
+Stay tuned for links, info and more programs!

 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.